fbpx

 10 km or 6 miles walking

-Upon walking this route, you will immerse yourselves in the fragrant eucalyptus groves and experience the breathtaking scenery.
-This stage of the Camino has landscapes of meadows and woods with oaks, eucalyptus, fruit trees, and cultivated fields with stretches on an asphalt road.
-We cross the River Raído and then pass through several small villages including Cortobe, As Pereiriñas, A Taberna, A Calzada, A Rúa, Ferreiros — and A Salceda.
+Walking this route, you will immerse yourselves in the fragrant eucalyptus groves and experience breathtaking scenery.
+This stage of the Camino features landscapes of meadows and woods with oaks, eucalyptus, fruit trees, and cultivated fields punctuated by stretches of asphalt road.
+We cross the River Raído and then pass through several small villages, including Cortobe, As Pereiriñas, A Taberna, A Calzada, A Rúa, Ferreiros, and A Salceda.
 Dinner and overnight in A Salceda.

 Day 11Salceda - Rua Pedrouzo